potato98765/old-f3-debug-screen/README.md

 # Description

-Adds back the F3/Debug Screen that was in Minecraft before 1.21.9 if you don like the new version.
+Adds back the F3/Debug Screen that was in Minecraft before 1.21.9 if you dont like the new version.

 | Game Version | Mod Version | Status         |